Module 5: Sampling Distributions & Hypothesis Testing

 3. Do not choose from the “Questions from Case Studies” section.

 1. Be absolutely certain that you leave the embed-resources: true YAML key present!
-Otherwise, the HTML file you submit will likely break anywhere other than your project.
+Otherwise, the PDF file you submit will likely break anywhere other than your project.

-5. Submit your rendered HTML file (one per module) to the relevant module’s “Participation” dropbox.
+5. Submit your rendered PDF file (one per module) to the relevant module’s “Participation” dropbox.

 1. For example, in the Module 1 Exercises dropbox you should upload a single document for Chapter 1 questions and responses, and your Chapter 6 questions and responses.